 Cost of improvement:

-Cost of improvement means an amount spent by a taxpayer for making any additions/improvement to the capital asset.
+Cost of improvement means an amount spent by a taxpayer for making any additions/improvements to the capital asset.

-Indexation is a technique which is to used to consider the inflation effect on cost of purchase or the cost of improvement.
+Indexation is a technique that is to be used to consider the inflation effect on the cost of purchase or the cost of the improvement.